ds4se/chapters/pgbovine/PreppingData.md

 long-ago parsing mistake, and your raw data is no longer in front of you.

-These tips might seem like a lot of up-front work to implement, but the good news is that the time you invest in writing a robust parser will make your actual analysis workflow much more pleasant.
-I've learned this from years of hard-earned experience.
+In sum, these tips may seem like a lot of up-front work, but the good news is that the time you invest in writing a robust parser will make your actual analysis workflow much more pleasant.
+I have learned this from years of hard-earned experience.
 Happy parsing!